-1.8 Two Way Radio Communication
+1.8 Two Way Radio Communication.

-Two-way mobile radio systems allow communication on a dedicated radio channel between two or more mobile radios.
+Two-way mobile radio systems allow communication on a dedicated radio chaimel between two or more mobile radios.
 Traditionally, two-way radio systems have served public safety and industrial applications.
 These systems typically only allow push-to-talk service (one-way at a time) to allow sharing of a single radio channels frequency.
 Two-way radio systems are available in a wide range of frequency band.

-There are many types of two-way radio systems ranging from a simple pair of handheld citizen band (CB) "walkie-talkies" to elaborate wireless backbone radio repeater systems.
-Two-way radio communications also include non-terrestrial services such as: aeronautical mobile radio (communications with aircraft), maritime mobile radio (communications with ships at sea), and the new mobile satellite service (mobile communications via satellites).
-Two-way radio communications systems can be divided into private and public systems.
+There are many types of two-way radio systems ranging from a simple pair of handheld citizen band (CB) "walkie-talkies" to elaborate wireless backbone radio represented systems.
+Two-way radio communications also include non-terrestrial services such as: aeronautical mobile radio (communications with aircraft), maritime mobile private and public systems.
 Network operators who provide communication services to relatively small groups of users own private two-way radio systems.
 Examples of the types of users for two-way systems include building maintenance workers or local delivery services.
 Companies that offer services to many types of users own public land mobile radio systems.
 These users may include salespeople, real estate brokers, and general consumers.
 Public wireless telephone system's in the United States that is licensed by the FCC, is ruled under the Commercial Mobile Radio Service (CMRS).
 These two-way mobile communication applications fill a general need for mobile and personal communications that has made a significant impact on business productivity, personal safety, and general social behaviors.